 The accommodations at Ghostown Blues Bed & Breakfast are a living museum of pioneer life with a modern twist.
-Guests stay in historical recreations of prairie living quarters.
-The lodge serves as a community area and features modern bathrooms, a well-appointed continental breakfast, wireless Internet, and a large porch with full BBQ facilities.
+Guests stay in restored historic prairie living quarters.
+The lodge serves as a community area and features modern bathrooms, wireless Internet, and a large porch.
 The lodge is also where you will find breakfast each morning.
-A hot breakfast will be available between 6:30 and 11:00 every morning.
-Guests are also encouraged to use the BBQ and cooking facilities, which include a microwave, fridge, hot plate and coffee pot.
+A hot breakfast will be available between 6:30 and 11:00am every morning.
+Guests are also encouraged to use the BBQ and cooking facilities, which include a microwave, fridge, and coffee pot.
 Our beautiful new outdoor kitchen features granite counter tops, a sink and refrigerator, as well as a full BBQ with a grill and griddle.

 Please be courteous to other guests.
 Smoking is not allowed in buildings or wagons and please place all trash, seeds ,shells, and butts in the available receptacles.
-Loud or disruptive pets must be kenneled off site.
-We appreciate your keeping your pet off the beds to avoid any dry cleaning fees being added to your stay.
+Pets are welcome but loud or disruptive pets must be kenneled off site.
+An additional $25 cleaning fee will be added for pets.

 As last century’s version of the RV, sheep wagons are a step back in time.
 The compact, efficient living space is well-designed and each wagon has a double bed, retractable table, built-in benches, and storage area.
 Sheep wagons originated in Wyoming with the development of the sheep industry in the 1870’s.
 As the sheep industry expanded rapidly, so did the sheep wagon, following the sheep throughout Western North America.
 Providing a home on wheels, they have become an icon of the ingenuity and resourcefulness of those who tamed the Wild West.
 A detailed restoration and a permanent porch and patio make these “homes on the range” a comfortable place to spend your holiday.